nLab

 The equivalence of categories between first order theories and hyperdoctrines is discussed in

 • R. A. G. Seely, Hyperdoctrines, natural deduction, and the Beck condition, Zeitschrift für Math.
-Logik und grundlagen der Math.
+Logik und Grundlagen der Math.
 (1984) (pdf)

-A lecture reviewing aspects involved in this equivalence is (see the discussion building up to the theorem on slide 96)
+(see the discussion building up to the theorem on slide 96)

 The equivalence of categories between locally cartesian closed categories and dependent type theories was originally claimed in